 Stage One is now complete and includes a new steel board walk and five new timber bridges that dramatically improves access for visitors to Fern Gully and gives them improved views of the picturesque collection.

-Stage Three will be the creation of a health and wellbeing garden.
+Stage Two will be the creation of a health and wellbeing garden.
 The Fern Gully, with its leafy appeal and cool microclimate is the perfect environment for a series of meditative spaces where the visitor will be able to sit quietly and take in the ambiance of the Gardens.
 Each space will include a reflective water feature and will be accessed via a series of secondary paths that will loop back to the main boardwalk.
 Fundraising targets have been met and design documentation for the Fern Gully Health and Wellbeing space completed

 All this is made possible by the generous donations of our supporters.